 Put In Their Place

 While the Law and Prophets had a place in history, it was temporary and is outshone by Jesus’s much greater and permanent authority.
+All authority, not some, all authority is given to Jesus (Matthew 28:18, Daniel 7:14).
 Followers of Jesus are therefore not to consider either the Law or the Prophets (Old Testament) to be permanent independent authorities set alongside Jesus, but must be rather understood entirely in light of, and in dependence upon Jesus.
 Moses and Elijah disappeared, and God said, “Listen to Jesus!”
 There’s now no possibility of Jesus being upstaged or countermanded by the Old Testament.
 Jesus is alone, and Jesus is all in all.